tastytough/COMP2116-UserDocs/docs/index.md

         ORDER BY CUS_LNAME, CUS_FNAME;
         ```

-8. File names, schemas, tables are shown as a same format: `test-constrainst-e-nguyen`
+8. File names, schemas, tables, commands in line are shown as a same format: `test-constrainst-e-nguyen`.
+9. Sections, name of applications, or pages are shown as a same format: _MySQL Workbench_

 ## Notes and Warning Messages